Thynix/mantis-backup-downloader/README.md

 - ideally create a separate user account to contain the scripts so there can be a single non-password-protected key for the `encrypt-mantis-backup` script.
-  Notice: `crontab -e` can be used to edit the current user's crontab.